tufan-io/render-dir/README.md

 ## File Transformation

 This is the raison d'etre for the library.
 Since different tools use different template engines, `render-dir` does not force an opinion.

-The callback function can include any necessary template engine and apply any transformation required.
-It's content-in and content-out from the perspective of `render-dir`
+The `transformer()` is invoked with the content of each file, allowing the user to provide the actual transformation logic, while getting a convenient `promised` interface to `fs` book-keeping

 ## Installation